Configure Feeds¶

 Make available to Stitch¶

-A domain table that contains customer records with semantic tags applied to records that contain PII data should be made available to Stitch.
-A domain table that is made available to Stitch may then be configured to be used by Stitch when processing that data for customer identity resolution.
+A domain table with semantic tags applied to records that contain PII data should be made available to Stitch.
+A domain table that is made available to Stitch is used by Stitch for customer identity resolution.

-Data in a domain table is made available to Stitch in two steps:
+Domain table data is made available to Stitch in two steps:

 Tip

 Only tables that contain PII data should be made available to Stitch.
-Tables that are later associated with Amperity IDs, such as those that contain transactions and itemized transactions data, should be associated to the Amperity ID by using a foreign key.
+Tables that are later associated with Amperity IDs, but do not contain PII data, such as those that contain transactions, should use a foreign key to associate those records with an Amperity ID.

 To make data available to Stitch

-From the Sources tab, open the menu for a feed, and then select Edit.
+From the Sources page, open the menu for a feed, and then select Edit.
 The Feed Editor page opens.

 Under Domain Table select Make available to Stitch.